 Plan Ahead for Life With Prostate Cancer

 When dealing with prostate cancer, people need to plan for the future.
 This frequently applies to financial, medical, and legal issues.
 Consider these strategies now:

 - If you are employed and have health insurance through your employer, consider moving your spouse onto your health plan.

 - Discuss with your spouse or loved one an advanced health directive.
-This document allows someone else to make medical decisions for the patient if he is no longer able.
+This document allows someone else to make medical decisions for the patient if they are no longer able.

 - Suggest that your loved one sign over financial powers of attorney to a family member.
-This allows another person to make financial decisions for the patient regarding bills and the like if he loses the ability to do so.
+This allows another person to make financial decisions for the patient regarding bills and the like if they lose the ability to do so.

 Keep Communication About Prostate Cancer Open

-Let your loved one know that you're there for him while he battles prostate cancer.
-Without prying, give him the opportunity to share his fears and concerns about the disease.
+Let your loved one know that you're there for them while they battle prostate cancer.
+Without prying, give them the opportunity to share their fears and concerns about the disease.

 Get Involved in the Prostate Cancer Process

 Show an interest in what your loved one is going through with prostate cancer.
-Offer to accompany him to doctor visits.
-This is the best way to learn about his health, treatment decisions, and other important issues related to the disease.
+Offer to accompany them to doctor visits.
+This is the best way to learn about their health, treatment decisions, and other important issues related to the disease.

 Seek Support for the Prostate Cancer Fight